hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 }
 ```

-You should create the infra for remote backend in another Terraform Project since we want to separate the backend infra out from any databricks project infra.
+You should create the infra for remote backend in another Terraform Project, like the `aws_remote_backend_infra` project in this repo's root level - https://github.com/hwang-db/tf_aws_deployment/tree/main/aws_remote_backend_infra, since we want to separate the backend infra out from any databricks project infra.
 As shown below, you create a separate set of tf scripts and create the S3 and DynamoDB Table.
 Then all other tf projects can store their state files in this remote backend.

 <img src="../charts/tf_remote_s3_backend.png" width="800">